Unbistrackted/ShootingInteractions/README.md

 ## Other features
 * Bypass mode support
+* Minimum weapon penetration for each type of interaction
 * Random chance for buttons to "break/lock" when shooting on them, you can configure for how long, and if the door/elevator should move before the buttons break/lock
 * Random chance for grenades to "malfunction" when shooting on them, you can configure the fuse time of the grenade (time it takes before exploding)
 * Remote keycard (Check keycards in the player's inventory to open doors that requires a keycard)